 - : a normalization factor based on singleton and doubleton counts

-- : number of n-grams appearing exactly times
+- : number of n-grams appearing exactly three times

 The intuition is that n-grams seen once are more likely to be noise than those seen twice, which are more likely to be noise than those seen three or more times.
-Different discounts capture this.
+The discounts typically increase with count (), but since lower counts are smaller to begin with, the relative impact is greater for rare n-grams.
+Subtracting 0.7 from a count of 1 removes 70% of the probability mass, while subtracting 1.3 from a count of 10 removes only 13%.

 The Y factor normalizes based on the ratio of singletons to doubletons.
 With our small corpus, the discount values are at their boundary conditions.
 On larger corpora, typical values are around , , and .
 The progression makes intuitive sense: we discount singletons more aggressively because they're more likely to be noise, while n-grams seen three or more times are more reliable and get smaller relative discounts.